hybridsjs/hybrids/docs/migration.md

 ### Browser Support

-The `v8.0` release drops support for the webcomponents polyfill.
-Currently, all of the modern browsers support Shadow DOM, so we can safely remove the support for the polyfill.
-Legacy Edge is no longer supported by the Microsoft, and support for the IE was already dropped in `v5.0.0`.
+The `v8.0` release drops support for the Web Components polyfill.
+Currently, all modern browsers support Shadow DOM, so we can safely remove the support for the polyfill.
+Legacy Edge is no longer supported by Microsoft, and support for IE was already dropped in `v5.0.0`.

 ## v7.0.0